Upturn unsubscribed user

 business area logo Core Business Areas

-• Power Generation: Owns and operates a diverse portfolio of power plants, including coal, nuclear, natural gas, hydro, and solar facilities.
+• Electric Generation: Georgia Power operates a diverse portfolio of power plants, including nuclear, coal, natural gas, hydro, and renewable energy facilities, to generate electricity.

-• Transmission and Distribution: Maintains and operates the transmission and distribution infrastructure to deliver electricity to customers across Georgia.
+• Transmission and Distribution: The company maintains an extensive network of transmission lines and distribution infrastructure to deliver electricity to its customers across the state.

 leadership logo Leadership and Structure